Meitei people in Myanmar: Language and scripts

-According to the 1931 census report of Myanmar, two out of every three Myanmar Meiteis can understand and speak Meitei language alias Manipuri language (ကသည်းဘာသာစကား).
-Those Meiteis living in Yangon, around Mandalay, near Amarapura and Sagaing, etc. are no longer using their mother language as first language at homes.
-So, most youths cannot speak Meitei language.
-Girls are more capable of speaking Meitei language than boys.
+According to the 1931 census report of Myanmar, two out of every three Myanmar Meiteis could understand and speak Meitei language (ကသည်းဘာသာစကား).
+As of 2011, Meiteis living in Yangon, around Mandalay, near Amarapura and Sagaing, etc. no longer use their mother language as first language at homes.
+As an exception, those living by the Ningthi river banks, can speak the language.
+Overall, while most youth cannot speak the language, amongst those who can, girls were found more capable than boys.

-Most Meitei older generation can speak Meitei language.
-Most of the Meiteis, living by the Ningthi river banks, can speak Meitei language.

 An organization named "United Meitei Language and Cultural Group" was formed in Mandalay on 1 December 1997 to give Meitei language lessons to the Meitei families, at least on a weekly basis.
 But, it was not successful.

 Some Meiteis of Yangon and Mandalay can write and read their language written in Bengali script.
 Some elders of Mandalay can write in archaic Meitei Mayek script.

 Historically, when these Meiteis left their homeland to live in Myanmar, they took Meitei language books on Sagei Yumdaba (ꯁꯥꯒꯩ ꯌꯨꯝꯗꯥꯕ, settlement of clans), Subika Laishaba (ꯁꯨꯕꯤꯀꯥ ꯂꯥꯏꯁꯥꯕ, illustrated manuscripts about the human activities related to the twelve months), written in archaic Meitei script.

 They translated these books into Burmese (Burmese language).
 Meiteis of Ningthi river basin did not learn Burmese language before the Second World War era as they believed that it was inferior.
 Afterwards, they started learning it.